 This gives you the backside view, but is just gorgeous any way you look at it.
 This massive wall encircles some of Moscow's most important religious and administrative buildings, and has for hundreds of years.
-Walking around it would be quite the challenge, but it's easy to admire as you lazily sail past.
+Walking around it would be quite the challenge thanks to the size, but it's easy to admire as you lazily sail past.

 Peter the Great Monument

 This statue is HUGE.
 We're talking over 320 feet, huge.
-There's a little controversy here over this massive statue that will forever be standing because of the extreme cost it would take to dissemble it — so you may pick up on that if you book the English tour.
+There's a little controversy here over this massive statue that will forever be standing because of the extreme cost it would take to dissemble it.

 When's The Best Time To Go?